Knowing how to read a tide chart is important if you want to catch fish.

 This diagram shows you the main points that you should take into consideration before the trip – high, low, rising, and falling tides, as well as the times when these will happen.

 The difference between low tide and high tide is called a ‘tide range’.
 Generally, you should be looking for spots with greater tide ranges.

 Because the moving water (rising and falling tides) will bring baitfish to bigger fish that you’re targeting.
 That way you are more likely to get a good bite.

-According to one of the authorities on anything fishing-related, Ken Schultz, the general rule is to fish:
+According to one of the biggest authorities in the angling world, Ken Schultz, the general rule is to fish: